 We first came upon the Rhyolite Last Supper in 1985, just after Poland-born Belgian sculptor Albert Szukalski completed it (but before it had been placed on a wooden platform).
 Szukalski wasn't there that day, and he isn't around now, having died in 2000 at age 54.
 Although his Last Supper was built decades before the first Lord of the Rings movie was released, his ghostly white forms resemble the dark Ring Wraiths in those films.
 He made the figures by wrapping live models in plaster-soaked fabric to achieve his Apostle o' Shrouds effect.

 Dispelling any notion that this is a religious park, a strikingly different sculpture stands slightly up the hill and across a wash from the Last Supper.
-It's a 25-foot tall cinder block woman titled "Lady Desert: The Venus of Nevada," built by Belgian artist Dr. Hugo Heyrman.
+It's a 25-foot tall LEGO-like woman titled "Lady Desert: The Venus of Nevada," built in 1992 by Belgian artist Dr. Hugo Heyrman.
 The Lady's yellow hair and pink skin are garishly eye-capturing in this land of brown and gray.
 Dr. Hugo sez the pixels used in his electronic 2D art inspired him to pixelize a nude woman in cinder blocks.